USA + Canada Team

 A & R Director Urban and Hip Hop - North America – DJ Central Records USA

-Born Oscar J. Clemons Jr. in Atlanta Georgia 1971, Oscar had music in his family from the time he was born.
-As a child, Oscar was a dancer and a very talented sportsman, playing football.
-A promising football was cut short due to an injury at college.
-Not one to ever let things stop his passion to succeed, he placed his energy into his music career.
+Oscar has had music present in his family from the time he was born.
+Born Oscar J. Clemons Jr. in Atlanta, Georgia in 1971, he was a passionate child, and expressed himself through dancing and football, the latter of which he showed exceptional talent in.
+A promising football career was cut short due to an injury at college.
+Never one to let anything stand in the way of his passion for success, he channeled his energy into his music career.

-In the 90’s, Oscar was fortunate to secure one of the very rare intern roles at MCA Records.
-During his 6 months as an intern he quickly built relationships with the team at MCA and worked on the promotions team for some of the greatest artists of all time including Mary J. Blige album “411”, Jodeci album “Forever my lady” and “Diary of a mad band”, Father MC album “Close to you”, Christopher Williams album “Changes”, Heavy D. and the Boys album “Blue Funk”, Guy Album “New Jack Swing”, Al B. Sure Album “In Effect Mode” and many others.
-Oscar worked very hard, and this created lifelong friendships that are still there to this day and earned him respect within the industry at a very early age.
+In the ’90s, Oscar was fortunate to secure one of the very rare intern roles at MCA Records.
+During his 6 months as an intern, he quickly built relationships with the team at MCA, and worked on the promotions team for some of the greatest artists of all time: including Mary J. Blige’s album “411”, Jodeci’s albums “Forever my lady” and “Diary of a mad band”, Father MC’s album “Close to you”, Christopher Williams’ album “Changes”, Heavy D. and the Boys’ album “Blue Funk”, Guy’s Album “New Jack Swing”, Al B. Sure’s Album “In Effect Mode”, and many others.
+Oscar worked very hard, and this created lifelong friendships that are still there to this day, and earned him respect within the industry at a very early age.
 Oscar was at Uptown MCA from 1991-1994.
 This was an incredible stepping stone to the start of his career.
-The experience and friendships formed provided him with the opportunity to work the greats like Sean Puffy Combs aka P. Diddy.
+The experience and the friendships formed provided him with the opportunity to work with the greats, like Sean Puffy Combs AKA P. Diddy.

-Oscar has watched the world of Hip Hop change so radically and the income streams that were once the life blood of the industry from vinyl to physical CD products vanish before our eyes.
-It is a digital world now, and a world that needs to new productions ways to grow income for artists.
-With this in mind, in 2012, Oscar has started a mentoring program to help guide and develop new artists and to show them that the world of the entertainment industry for emerging music artist means hard work and the development of a show that people will come back and see time and time again.
+Oscar has watched the world of Hip Hop change so radically, and the income streams that were once the life blood of the industry from vinyl to physical CD products vanish before our eyes.
+It is a digital world now, and a world that requires new production methods to generate income for artists.
+With this in mind, in 2012, Oscar started a mentoring program to help guide and develop new artists, and to show them that the world of the entertainment industry for emerging music artists means hard work, and the development of a show that people will come back and see time and time again.

 Oscar “Ovaflow” Clemons